logoraz/formulatum/README.md

 ## Setup, Build & Test

-This project will be developed on Clozure CL (ccl) and distributed under Steel Bank CL (sbcl).
+This project will be primarily developed on Steel Bank Common Lisp (sbcl) and Clozure CL (ccl).
+Plan to port/test with Clasp as that implementation is ideal for the future of this application, but is currently not in an ideal state for \
+such an endeavor.

+Currently the UI system does not build successfully on Clozure CL..

 ## Setup